fotonauts/activr/README.md

 When an activity is routed to a timeline, that activity is copied to a _Timeline Entry_ that is then stored in database (so Activr uses a _Fanout on write_ mecanism to dispatch activities to timelines).

-A timeline entry is stored in the `<timeline kind>_timelines` MongoDB collection.
+A routed timeline entry is stored in the `<timeline kind>_timelines` MongoDB collection.

-For example, Corinne receives previously generated activity because John added a picture to an album owned by Corinne:
+For example, Corinne received previously generated activity because John added a picture to an album owned by Corinne:

 ```
 > db.user_news_feed_timelines.findOne()